 Going Back To Rehab After A Relapse

-While statistics like this might sound discouraging, relapsing is actually considered a normal part of the recovery process because of all the physical and emotional challenges that an addicted person is going through.
+While statistics like this may sound discouraging, relapse is actually considered a normal part of the recovery process because of all the physical and emotional challenges that an addicted person is going through.

-In fact, the medical community considers relapsing to be a symptom of addiction and recovery.
-That is why many rehab centers offer special rehab programs that provide extended care which can last throughout a person’s lifetime.
+In fact, the medical community considers relapse to be a symptom of addiction and recovery.
+That is why many rehab centers offer special rehab programs that provide extended care, which can last throughout a person’s lifetime.

 For those addicted individuals who have recently relapsed, trying to figure out what to do next can feel pretty overwhelming, though.
 It helps to understand how rehab centers can help get them back on track again.